 TIP: If it’s a sunny day take lots of sunscreen, water and a hat as it can be hot and there isn’t a lot of shade.

 Surrey Canada Day Activities

-At the Surrey Canada Day event there are numerous tents and vendor stalls spread out over the lawns of the venue.
-There are also food trucks, market vendors, community organization stalls and activities for children.
+At the 2022 Surrey Canada Day event there were numerous tents and vendor stalls spread out over the lawns of the venue.
+There were also food trucks, market vendors, community organization stalls and activities for children.

 The Surrey Canada Day event is especially good for young families.
-There’s a Storyville location, Kids World venue with crafts and family-friendly activities, and a Toddler Town with a play area for parents and their little folk.
+In 2022 there was a Kid’s Zone venue with crafts and family-friendly activities, and a Toddler Town with a play area for parents and their little folks.

-At the venue there is also a sports zone, skate boarding area and more.
-There is something for every age!
+At the venue in 2022 there was also a sports zone, Indigenous Village area and more.
+There was something for every age!